mk-fg/fgtk/README.rst

 temperature (t) and relative humidity (rh) sensors (DHT22, sht1x, etc) in tsv (tab-separated-values) files with [iso8601-ts, t, rh] fields.

-Can be used directly via rawgit.com link: `d3-temp-rh-sensor-tsv-series-chart.html`_
+Can be used directly via gh-pages: `d3-temp-rh-sensor-tsv-series-chart.html`_

 Bunch of real-world sample tsv files for it can be found alongside the html in `d3-temp-rh-sensor-tsv-series-chart.zip`_.